apiato/documentation/docs/getting-started/requests.md

 ## Form content types (W3C) {#form-content-types}

-By default Apiato is configured to encode simple text/ASCII data `x-www-form-urlencoded`.
+By default, Apiato is configured to encode simple text/ASCII data `x-www-form-urlencoded`.
 However, it does support other types as well.

 ### ASCII payload {#ascii-payload}